-• Office Hours: Tuesdays and Thursdays 9 am -12 pm using Zoom
+Office Hours: Tuesdays and Thursdays 10 am -12:15 pm using Canvas Chat or Zoom

 INSTRUCTOR BIO

 I am an economics instructor with more than two decades of experience.
 My research interests are in the fields of environmental economics and more recently, in how to teach economics.
 I have worked on topics related to air quality, climate change, urban transportation, and biodiversity conservation.
 I am passionate about building understanding in a diverse environment.
 I am also an avid (but aging) runner, so when I am not injured, I run every day.